fiit-ba/Optimization-of-Battery-Management-in-Microgrid/README.md

-# Microgrid Cerebrum - William Brach, Masters Thesis
+# Optimization of Battery Management in Microgrid with LSTM+Kmeans